 Member: IRAB Branch Chief

 Members can be added to or removed from the Panel as appropriate, depending on the nature of the problems that led to the plant shutdown and the matters to be evaluated before restart can be authorized.
-Typically, the will be filled by a Senior Executive with both reactor and ROP experience.
-The Vice position will typically be filled by either a Director or Deputy Director in DORL or .
-However, depending on the reason for shutdown, a Director or Deputy Director from NSIR may be selected as the Vice .
+Typically, the Chair will be filled by a Senior Executive with both reactor and ROP experience.
+The Vice Chair position will typically be filled by either a Director or Deputy Director in DORL or DRO.
+However, depending on the reason for shutdown, a Director or Deputy Director from NSIR may be selected as the Vice Chair.

 07.02 Panel Objectives